-Los Angeles Post-Punk Pioneers Divine Horsemen has had to postpone the planned fall touring due to the untimely passing of our bassist, Robyn Jameson, in the summer of 2018.
+Los Angeles Post-Punk Pioneers Divine Horsemen had to postpone the planned fall touring in 2018 due to the untimely passing of our bassist, Robyn Jameson, in the summer of 2018.
 But the remaining members got together to make a NEW ALBUM to be released later this year.

-Meanwhile, Chris' band The Flesh Eaters released their new album "I Used To Be Pretty" on YepRoc January 19, 2019.
+Meanwhile, Chris' band The Flesh Eaters released their album "I Used To Be Pretty" on YepRoc January 19, 2019.
 Julie guested on 5 tracks and did 6 shows on the tour.

 Visit HERE to keep up with us.

 Chris D and The Divine Horsemen are an American punk/roots band founded in 1983 by Chris D.(Desjardins), formerly of L.A. punk rock band the Flesh Eaters.
 The band developed a distinctive (and at the time, very new) alt country– type sound.
 They took their name from a voodoo term; a worshiper who is possessed by loa during a ceremony is said to be being ridden by “the divine horsemen”.

 Other band members include Julie Christensen (Chris’ then-wife who went on to sing with Leonard Cohen),Wayne James Steinert (RIP) and Cam King, who played on all of the “Devil’s River” album tracks and 3/4 of the “Middle of the Night” tracks and Peter Andrus, as well as the Flesh Eaters stalwart Robyn Jameson.(RIP) as well as the Flesh Eaters stalwart Robyn Jameson.
 They were joined at times by members of L.A. punk bands like Kid Congo Powers of The Gun Club and the Cramps, Jeffrey Lee Pierce of The Gun Club.